 No cropping occurs on the Monitor Outputs.
-Left and right sides of the Monitor Outputs are cropped to 1920. ciop Left and right sides of the monitor outputs are cropped to 1920.
+Crop Left and right sides of the Monitor Outputs are cropped to 1920.

 3.2 HDMI RGB Range

 Selects the output range for the HDMI monitor output (and has no effect on the SDI monitor output).
 Full allows a range of 0-255 and SMPTE limits the range to 16 to 235 (see note for details).